andreaTP/kmeans-parallel/README.md

 Contribute
 ==========

 If you want to contribute an implementation in a different language, please file a PR.
-Try to follow the same logic that is used in the examples in other languages - for instance, using a group by operation where available.
+Try to follow the same logic that is used in the examples in other languages.
+The intended logic steps are:
+  - calculate closest centroid for each point trying to maximize parallelism
+  - sync
+  - calculate new centroids value
+  - sync
 As you may notice, the algorithm is not optimized, and intentionally so: while K-means in particular has various possible optimizations, other similar algorithms may fail to have the particular shape that makes these optimizations viable.
 Hard code a flag to print final centroids at the last step.

 Please within contribution write a couple of lines on the dependencies to install and provide a proper Makefile that do the follows: